Employee Manual - Field Employees - English

 Uniform Standards

-5. No hoop earrings or visible long neck chains are allowed
+• No hoop earrings or long neck chains (safety) — religious accommodations available

-12. Your official company ID must be visible at all times
+• Official company ID visible at all times

 Pay Check Procedures

 The workweek is Monday through Sunday.
-Paychecks for the previous week's work are distributed by Friday.
+Paychecks for the previous week are distributed by Friday.

 Performance Reviews

-Periodic performance reviews are a time for you to discuss the job and personal goals with your supervisor.
+Periodic performance reviews are a time to discuss your job and personal goals with your supervisor.
 Your first review may occur toward the end of the three-month introductory period.
-Thereafter, a review of your progress may be made at least every twelve months.
-Performance reviews are to determine if you are working within the acceptable parameters of your job description.
-These reviews will assist you with coaching to fully fulfill your work assignment.
+Thereafter, a review of your progress will be made at least every twelve months.

 Wage Reviews